Holography of New Conformal Higher Spin Gravities in 3d: Near-horizon boundary conditions

 \subsection{so(3,2): conformal spin-2 field}

-If we apply the near-horizon boundary conditions to the specific example of the conformal graviton, we need to identify the diagonal generators in the PKLD basis.
+If we apply the near-horizon boundary conditions on conformal gravity in 3D, we need to identify the diagonal generators in the PKLD basis.
 To express the algebra of $so(3,2)$ \besubeqs \esubeqs we use the standard representation in terms of $\gamma$ matrices.
-For the generators $\PPP_i,\KKK_i,\LLL_{ij},\DDD$ explicitly, we use the representation in the Appendix C, in the equation (\ref{matex1}).
+For the generators $\PPP_i,\KKK_i,\LLL_{ij},\DDD$ explicitly, we use the representation in the Appendix D, in the equation (\ref{matex1}).

 To impose the near-horizon boundary conditions, we note that two diagonal generators exist and can be used.
 One of them is the $\DDD$ generator, while the other is a generator of Lorentz rotations, which we denote as $\LLL_d$ to indicate that it is represented by a diagonal matrix.
 For $\Omega$ we can write the ansatz